darkoverlordofdata/dish/readme.md

 Dish is written in coffee-script, and is based on the recursive descent parser at http://lisperator.net/pltut/

 Status - just starting.
 Generates module header, nothing else.

+The goal of dish is to insulate me from the twiddly syntax of jsasm.

+* use the type information to add type coercions to generated code.
+* generate import/export bindings.
+* generate the module header
+* add sugar for heap managemenr and pointer types

 ### example

 ```d